pfortuna/javascript-software-protections-checklist/README.md

 # JavaScript Software Protections Security Checklist

-The JavaScript Software Protection Security Checklist is a vendor-independent effort that aims at helping Security Practitioners analyzing the potency and resiliency of a JavaScript Software Protection.
+The JavaScript Software Protection Security Checklist is a vendor-independent effort that aims at helping Security Practitioners analyzing the potency and resilience of a JavaScript Software Protection.

 The checklist follows the OWASP MASVS organization model of enumerating different verification requirements across a number of different categories.
 It builds upon its *V8: Resilience Requirements* section, further expanding it and adjusting it to a different scope: JavaScript Software Protections - which is not only applicable to Mobile Applications having JavaScript but, in fact, to any other kind of JavaScript-based application (e.g. Web, Node.js) for which one may consider using software protections.
 Some inspiration was also drawn from the OWASP Mobile Security Testing Guide.